niki-28/git-essential-training-5988161/Example.md

 This is a test file.

+Modified directly from github to create merge conflict.